RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/station/README.md

 All properties of Stations are protected.
 You will need to use specific functions to access the properties.
 The default value of each property is given.

-1. `_id`: string; id of the station, default "" (empty string)
+* `_id`: string, id of the station.
+Default "" (empty string)
-2. `_uuid`: string; uuid of the station, default "" (empty string)
+* `_uuid`: string, uuid of the station.
+Default "" (empty string)
-3. `_start_date`: float; microseconds since epoch UTC when the station started recording, default `np.nan`
+* `_start_date`: float, microseconds since epoch UTC when the station started recording.
+Default np.nan
-4. `_data`: dictionary of sensor type and sensor data associated with the station, default empty dictionary
+* `_data`: dictionary of sensor type and sensor data associated with the station.
+Default empty dictionary
-5. `_metadata`: StationMetadata that didn't go into the sensor data, default empty StationMetadata object
+* `_metadata`: StationMetadata that didn't go into the sensor data.
+Default empty StationMetadata object
-6. `_packet_metadata`: list of StationPacketMetadata that changes from packet to packet, default empty list
+* `_packet_metadata`: list of StationPacketMetadata that changes from packet to packet.
+Default empty list
-7. `_first_data_timestamp`: float; microseconds since epoch UTC of the first data point, default `np.nan`
+* `_first_data_timestamp`: float, microseconds since epoch UTC of the first data point.
+Default np.nan
-8. `_last_data_timestamp`: float; microseconds since epoch UTC of the last data point, default `np.nan`
+* `_last_data_timestamp`: float, microseconds since epoch UTC of the last data point.
+Default np.nan
-9. `_audio_sample_rate_nominal_hz`: float of nominal sample rate of audio component in hz, default `np.nan`
+* `_audio_sample_rate_nominal_hz`: float, nominal sample rate of audio component in hz.
+Default np.nan
-10. `_is_audio_scrambled`: boolean; True if audio data is scrambled, default False
+* `_is_audio_scrambled`: boolean, `True` if audio data is scrambled.
+Default `False`
-11. `_is_timestamps_updated`: boolean; True if timestamps have been altered from original data values, default False
+* `_is_timestamps_updated`: boolean, `True` if timestamps have been altered from original data values.
+Default `False`
-12. `_timesync_data`: TimeSync object; contains information about the station's timing values.
+* `_timesync_data`: TimeSync object that contains information about the station's timing values.
 Refer to the [Timesync Documentation](#timesync-and-offset-model) for more information
-13. `_event_data`: EventStreams object; contains information about events that the station has detected.
+* `_event_data`: EventStreams object that contains information about events that the station has detected.
 Refer to the [Events Documentation](#events) for more information
-14. `_use_model_correction`: boolean; if True, time correction is done using OffsetModel functions, otherwise correction is done by adding the best offset from the OffsetModel (also known as the model's intercept value or the best offset from TimeSync).  default True 14.`_correct_timestamps`: boolean; if True, corrects the timestamps of the data.  default False 15.`_gaps`: List of Tuples; pairs of timestamps indicating start and end times of gaps.
+* `_use_model_correction`: boolean, if `True`, time correction is done using OffsetModel functions, otherwise correction is done by adding the best offset from the OffsetModel (also known as the model's intercept value or the best offset from TimeSync).
+Default `True`
+* `_correct_timestamps`: boolean, if `True`, corrects the timestamps of the data.  default `False`
+* `_gaps`: List of Tuples; pairs of timestamps indicating start and end times of gaps.
 Times are not inclusive of the gap.
-Set by reading the data.  default empty list.
+Set by reading the data.
+Default empty list.
-15. `_fs_writer`: FileSystemWriter, stores the information used to save the data to disk.
+* `_fs_writer`: FileSystemWriter, stores the information used to save the data to disk.
 Defaults to not saving and using the current directory.
-16. `_errors`: RedVoxExceptions, class containing a list of all errors encountered when creating the station.
+* `_errors`: RedVoxExceptions, class containing a list of all errors encountered when creating the station.
-    This is set by the SDK.  default empty RedVoxExceptions
+   This is set by the SDK.

 _[Table of Contents](#table-of-contents)_